spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ## Headroom

-Ocean provides the option to include a buffer of spare capacity (vCPU and memory resources) known as headroom.
-Headroom ensures that the cluster has the capacity to quickly scale more Pods without waiting for new nodes to be provisioned.
-Ocean optimally manages the headroom to provide the best possible cost/performance balance.
-However, headroom may also be manually configured to support any use case.

-In addition, cluster headroom may be further customized by using a separate headroom configuration per [Launch Specification](./launch-specifications).
-Custom Headroom units per Launch Specification are enabled when using headroom in Manual configuration mode, and are accessible via Launch Specification [API](https://docs.spot.io/api/#operation/OceanAWSLaunchSpecCreate).

-When custom headroom units are specified on one Launch Specification or more, Ocean will maintain a buffer of spare capacity that matches the constraints defined in that Launch Specification (node labels, taints, etc.), in addition to the Cluster level Headroom units.
-For example, if the cluster level Headroom is configured to maintain 2 headroom units of 2048 MiB and 2000 CPU, and a specific Launch Specification is configured to maintain 2 Headroom unit of the same size, that means a total of 4 headroom units will be maintained at all times, 2 of them matching the Launch Specification's constraints.
+One of Ocean’s key features for optimizing scaling is [*headroom*](ocean/features/headroom), a buffer of spare capacity ensuring that a cluster is always ready for a rapid application scale up.
+When you configure headroom in specific amounts of resources (i.e., vCPU, memory, and GPU), or specify headroom as a percentage of the cluster’s total requested resources, the cluster can scale workloads without waiting for new instances to be provisioned.

+In addition to the benefits of using headroom, it is important to know how headroom could affect scaling.
+The compute resources saved as headroom restrict scale-down of a node, as if those were actual containers running, in order to keep the amount of headroom required.
+In addition, if there is missing headroom, a scale up will be triggered to ensure that headroom is maintained.

 ## Pod Topology Spread Constraints